syncfusion-content/winui-docs/winui/localization.md

 N> If the `SfDataGrid` control is used in the application, copy and paste the `Syncfusion.Grid.WinUI.resw` (SfDataGrid present in the Syncfusion.Grid.WinUI library) file into the application under Resources folder.
 So, now you know the key names and values of the default strings in the Syncfusion.Grid.WinUI library.

-4) Now, the key names from default resource files can be defined and assigned values based on culture.
+4) Now, the key names from default resource files can be defined and assigned values based on language.

 ![WinUI DataGrid Localization](Localization-images/winui-datagrid-resource-keys.png)

 > Download demo from [GitHub](https://github.com/SyncfusionExamples/winui-datagrid-localization)

-## Editing default culture strings
+## Editing default language strings

 The default string of any control can be changed by adding the default .resw files (from [GitHub](https://github.com/syncfusion/winui-controls-localization-resource-files)) to the Resources folder of the application.
 If the default string is added, Syncfusion WinUI controls reads it from the .resw files of the application.